albar965/littlenavmap-manual/src/en/OPTIONS.rst

 Selected
       The last saved flight plan file or the last edited flight plan will be reloaded on startup.

       You can exit *Little Navmap* without saving a new plan.
-All changes will be restored on next startup.
+All changes will be saved to a temporary file and are restored on next startup.

-      *Little Navmap* will also not ask to save an already saved but changed plan on exit but instead saves the changes to a temporary file.
+      *Little Navmap* will not ask to save an already saved but changed plan on exit.
       The changes and the last saved file will be restored on next startup.

 Not selected